charlesvien/react-animatecss/README.md

 ## Usage

 This is a basic example showing how to add a fadeIn and fadeOut animation to a component.

-In order for the fadeOut animation to occur, instead of conditionally rendering the component you must pass ``false`` to the ``visible`` prop when the component should no longer be visible.
+**NOTE:** In order for the fadeOut animation to occur, instead of conditionally rendering the component you must pass ``false`` to the ``visible`` prop when the component should no longer be visible.

 ```js
 import Animate from '@charlesvien/react-animatecss';